RisyDAO/Risy-DAO/README.md

 2. **Continuous Upgrades**: Thanks to the DAO mechanism, Risy can evolve indefinitely based on community decisions.

-3. **Expanding Use Cases**: As the ecosystem grows, we aim to increase the utility and adoption of RISY tokens across different platforms and services.
+3. **Expanding Use Cases**: As the ecosystem grows, we aim to rise the utility and adoption of RISY tokens across different platforms and services.

 ## Tokenomics